-72-80 Dodge/Plymouth Truck Replacement Speedometer Needle (PDD193 - FOR BRASS BUSHING)
+72-80 Dodge/Plymouth Truck Replacement Speedometer Needle (PDD194 - NO BRASS BUSHING)

-Thank you for your purchase of our PDD193 Reproduction Speedometer Needle for speedometers where the needle is broken but has not been totally lost or missing.
+Thank you for your purchase of our PDD 194 Reproduction Speedometer Needle for speedometers where the needle has been lost or is missing.
 As you know, the plastic in the OEM needles dries out over time and they often turn to dust and literally disintegrate or break apart.
 This is worse in the southern and western hot climates as the heat tends to accelerate the degradation process.
 As a result, it is not uncommon to have to replace just the speedometer needle on these units to get them fully functional again.
-Out replacement needles have been made from a type of plastic that will age better and is more heat and UV light resistant than the original plastics used in these trucks.
+Our replacement needles have been made from a type of plastic that will age better and is more heat and UV light resistant than the original plastics used in these trucks.
 This needle has also been carefully reproduced to have the same weight and center of mass as the original so that replacing the needle will not affect the performance or calibration of the speedo.